noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `new`

 When declaring the storage for `T` as a persistent public storage variable, we use the `PublicState::new()` constructor.
-As seen below, this takes the `storage_slot` and the `serialization_methods` as arguments along with the [`Context`](./context.mdx), which in this case is used to share interface with other structures.
+This takes the `storage_slot` and the `serialization_methods` as arguments along with the [`Context`](./context.mdx), which in this case is used to share interface with other structures.

-#include_code public_state_struct_new /yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr rust

 #### Single value example